Deputation/poc_close_handle/README.md

 Everything in this repository is here for educational purposes and i do not condone its use for any other reason, the project was written in 30 minutes on a sunday, so take its code with a grain of salt and feel free to open pull requests.

 This repository DOES NOT include the MinHook hooking library.
 You're meant to add it yourself, Debug or x86 configurations are not available.
 This is for the sole purpose of stopping people from abusing the code in this repository by limiting its functionalities.
-The project is not designed to be used in any sort of software, it's just a proof of concept, therefore is not usable for anything else than demonstrating the re-usability of handles before they're closed.

-I decline any liability & do not offer any warranty regarding this project.
-I am not to be held liable for anything anyone might use anything that can be found in this repository for.
-For more information read the MIT License, provided in the file named "LICENSE" inside the repository.